1kc/razer-macos/README.md

 - **Supporting Razer devices** Keyboards, mice, mouse mats, eGPUs and blade laptops
 - **Custom color picking** Choose your own colors for static, reactive and starlight effects
 - **Persistent color settings** Color effects are saved to onboard memory
 - **Works on the latest macOS** Including Intel and Apple Silicon.
-There are no plans from Razer to further support macOS ([source](https://support.razer.com/articles/1543762911))
+There are no current plans from Razer to support macOS ([source](https://mysupport.razer.com/app/answers/detail/a_id/1381/kw/macOS))

 ## Download